AdaCore/gprconfig_kb/doc/gprbuild_ug/building_with_gprbuild.rst

   It is usually used with one or several mains specified on the command line.

+* :samp:`--no-complete-output`

+  Synonym: :samp:`-n`.

+  By default, gprbuild redirects the standard output and the standard error of the compilations to different text files.
+This allows to inspect the results afterwards, and also ensures that parallel processes do not clobber each other's output.
+When this switch is specified, these files are not created and individual compilations output directly to common standard streams.

 * :samp:`--complete-output`

   This switch is not compatible with :samp:`--distributed=`.

-  When this switch is specified, the standard output and the standard error of the compilations are redirected to different text files.
-When a source is up to date, if such text files exist, their contents are send to standard output and standard error.
-This allows to redisplay any warning or info from the last invocation of gprbuild --complete-output.
+  When this switch is specified, if a source is up to date and compilation log files exist, their contents are sent to standard output and standard error.
+This allows to redisplay any warning or info from the last invocation of gprbuild.

 * :samp:`--distributed[={slave1}[,{slave2}]]`